home-assistant/home-assistant.io/source/_integrations/deconz.markdown

 ### No state updates

-If the state of entities are only reflected in Home Assistant when the integration is loaded (during restart, reload, setup) you probably have an issue with the websocket configuration where your deCONZ instance is running.
-The deCONZ integration uses the websocket port provided by the deCONZ REST API.
-If you're running the deCONZ Docker container make sure that it properly configures the websocket port so deCONZ can report what port is exposed outside of the containerized environment.
-Also make sure to review firewall rules that might block communication over certain ports.
+If the state of entities are only reflected in Home Assistant when the integration is loaded (during restart, reload, setup) you probably have an issue with the WebSocket configuration where your deCONZ instance is running.
+The deCONZ integration uses the WebSocket port provided by the deCONZ REST API.
+If you're running the deCONZ Docker container make sure that it properly configures the WebSocket port so deCONZ can report what port is exposed outside of the containerized environment.
+Also, make sure to review firewall rules that might block communication over certain ports.

 ## Device services